 Dr Abdul-Hakim Vazquez

-In 2005 he completed his doctorate in History at the School of Oriental and African Studies (SOAS), University of London, with a thesis on the establishment of the Maliki legal school in Muslim Spain.
-He has worked at SOAS as a lecturer, researcher and editor.
+In 2005 Abdul Hakim Vazquez completed his doctorate in History at the School of Oriental and African Studies (SOAS), University of London, with a thesis on the establishment of the Maliki legal school in Muslim Spain.
+He has also lectured at SOAS and Qatar University.

 Ustadh Abdul-Malik Sheikh began his tuition in Arabic and the Islamic sciences under Shaykh Abdul-Qayum.
 He then continued his studies at the European Institute of Human Sciences in France.
 He has studied under numerous scholars in Syria, Jordan and UK; including Shaykh Akram Nadwi, Shaykh Ahmad Hawwa, Shaykh Munir al-Jawwad and others.
 He graduated from Al-Salam Institute and was awarded his shahada al-‘alimiyya (Licence in Islamic Scholarship) under the supervision of Shaykh Mohammad Akram Nadwi.
 He completed his training at the Goldsmiths University of London and is a social worker by profession.